 Vascular ultrasound uses sound waves to evaluate the body's circulatory system and help identify blockages in the arteries and veins and detect blood clots.
 A Doppler ultrasound study – a technique that evaluates blood flow through a blood vessel – is usually part of this exam.
-Ultrasound does not use ionizing radiation, has no known harmful effects, and provides images of soft tissues that don't show up on X-ray images.
+Ultrasound is a non-invasive exam that does not use ionizing radiation, has no known harmful effects, and provides images of soft tissues that don't show up on X-ray images.

 Please arrive 15 minutes before your appointment time.
 (For MRI and nuclear medicine studies, please arrive 30 minutes before your appointment time.)

 - A signed prescription for an imaging study (unless your doctor’s office has either faxed an order or indicated they entered the order directly into Inova’s electronic medical records system)

 - Any previous exam films and reports performed at a non-Inova facility, including X-rays, mammograms, MRIs, CT scans and ultrasounds

 - Implant card, if applicable